Cardiff, Glamorgan

 Ely Schools site, 1901.

-After 1930, the Ely site became the Ely Lodge Public Assistance Institution.
-After 1948, as Ely Hospital, it was used for the accommodation of mental patients and as a hospice.
-The hospital closed in 1996.
+After 1930, the Ely workhouse site became the Ely Lodge Public Assistance Institution.
+After 1948, renamed Ely Hospital, it was used for the accommodation of mental patients and as a hospice.
+The children's homes, to the west of the hospital, continued in operation until the late 1960s, then being mostly demolished with the remaining buildings being absorbed into the hospital, which itself closed in 1996.

 The Cardiff Union had offices at Queen's Chambers, Queen Street, and its "No.2 Relief District" offices were at 42 Penarth Road.
 The union also operated a casual ward at 12 King's Road, and dispensaries at Frederick Street (in 1895) and at 62 Charles Street (by 1920).